radiospiel/jit/README.md

 installs all jit scripts into `/usr/local`.

+## INSTALLATION OF DEPENDENCIES

+Unsurprisingly, compilation drivers have an additional set of dependencies, namely compilers and, potentially, a run time environment.
+The following lists the commands required for a specific mode:

+- **jit.cc**: `cc`,
+- **jit.flex**: `cc`, `flex`,
+- **jit.go**: `go` + friends, `git` for some packages,
+- **jit.mrb**: `mrbc`, `cc` from mruby.

+## LANGUAGE SPECIFIC FLAGS

+Drivers can controlled via some settings embedded in the source code.

+### C, flex: set compile settings

+The following example is the head of the `sql` example, which needs sqlite development libraries installed and
+linked:

+    #!/usr/bin/env jit.cc
+    // JIT_CFLAGS=-Wno-unused-command-line-argument-hard-error-in-future -I. -lsqlite3

+    #include <stdio.h>
+    #include <sqlite3.h>
+    ...

+It is possible to use platform specific flags also, via

+    // JIT_CFLAGS_LINUX=...

+### Go: install packages

+One can use JIT_GO_PACKAGES to request go to install one or more packages:

+    // JIT_GO_PACKAGES=github.com/mxk/go-imap/imap

 ## COMPILING BINARIES FOR DISTRIBUTION

 jit can build binaries for distribution.
 These binaries are installed close to the source script,